-- Encourages patience, humility, wisdom and many more
+- Encourages patience, humility, wisdom, and many more

 So I would say that with results like these, practicing gratitude really does work.

-Look for the blessing in everything, including struggles or challenges that you may have in your life.
+Essentially, look for the blessing in everything, including struggles or challenges that you may have in your life.
 Practicing kindness towards others is a great way to make gratitude a part of every day.
 When you have negative thoughts, reminders of the things that you’re thankful for will change that negative mindset.

 Be thankful toward others, everywhere you go.
-Thank people who serve you, customer service people, the child who holds the door open for you, the friend who calls just at the right time.
+Thank the people who serve you, the customer service people, the child who holds the door open for you, and the friend who calls just at the right time.
 Thank your loved ones for all the little things that they do for you.
 Be especially mindful not to take them for granted.

 Does it lift your mindset?
 Do you see more blessings, the more you look for them?
 Are you more thankful and more positive?
 Or do your results bring negative experiences?
-I really doubt that you grow more negative the more that you practice gratitude.
+It’s really doubtful that you grow more negative the more that you practice gratitude.

 - Name one blessing from today.